superhawk610/multicast/README.md

 TODO: Usage instructions.

+## Migration (2.x -> 3.0)

+If you're migrating an existing Multicast 2.x installation, follow the [Setup](#setup) instructions as normal but skip the initial section around registering for a Chromecast Developer account (you should already have one).
+Unfortunately there's no automated tool for importing channels from an existing installation, so once you're up and running you'll need to manually create any channels from your existing install.

 ## Getting Started

 ### Prerequisites

-This project requires Node.js and NPM (bundled with Node), as well as a MongoDB server.
+This project requires a recent version of Node.js.
 Since Node is cross-platform, it should work on Windows, MacOS, and Linux.

-### Setup

-Grab the latest stable copy of Node/NPM from [here](https://nodejs.org/en/download/) or install it via [nvm](http://nvm.sh).
+See [here](https://nodejs.org/) for installation instructions for your platform.

+### Register as a Cast Developer

 In order to access the Chromecast API, you need to [register as a Cast developer](https://cast.google.com/publish/) (it costs \$5).